chrisfcarroll/Azure-VM-Run/README.md

 and to see experiment results.

 ### Tear Down
-Keeping a workspace will cost you about $1 per day.
+Keeping a workspace running may cost $10-$30 or more per day.
 Delete the whole resource group or just the workspace with one of:
 ```
 az ml workspace delete -w ml1 -g ml1
 az group delete --name ml1
 ```
+_Don't get stung!
+Check in your Azure portal that all resources have been deleted._

 # In More Detail

-Azure offers two approaches to cloud ML:
+Azure offers two viable approaches to cloud ML:
-1. A [managed service](https://azure.microsoft.com/en-gb/services/machine-learning/) with a “devops” style dashboard that can e.g. gather metrics from your training runs.
+1. A [managed service](https://azure.microsoft.com/en-gb/services/machine-learning/) with a “devops” style dashboard that can e.g. gather metrics from your training runs, provide a shared workspace for data, results, and experiment history.
-2. Or, a plain [virtual machine](https://azure.microsoft.com/en-gb/services/virtual-machines/data-science-virtual-machines/).
+2. Or, a plain [virtual machine](https://azure.microsoft.com/en-gb/services/virtual-machines/data-science-virtual-machines/) with NVida GPU acceleratora.
 Well, plainish: it's a complete graphical workstation with X-windows & R-studio etc etc, not just a command line with Anaconda and Python.

-## Option 1.
-Using an Azure Data Science Virtual Machine' image for ML training or work
+### Option 1.
+Using Microsoft's Data Science Virtual Machine' image for ML training or work

-- Microsoft have published several “Data Science Virtual Machine” images.
-The script uses one recommended for CUDA which is:
+Microsoft have published several “Data Science Virtual Machine” images.
+The recommended image runs on Ubuntu and has NVidia CUDA support and GPU management.
-`microsoft-ads:linux-data-science-vm-ubuntu:linuxdsvmubuntu:20.01.09`
 - The images are preloaded with python, R studio, and a shed-load of python ML frameworks.
+- Pre-installed Conda environments are python 3.7 or 3.8 with tensorflow or pytorch
-- The script defaults to VM size = NC6 which is the cheapset VM size with a GPU
+- The script defaults to the cheapset VM size with a GPU
 - Advantages of a VM over a computetarget:
   - Interactive as well as batch.
 You can SSH to the VM or connect from X-windows, so it's a desktop experience
-  - Often (in my experience) faster startup than a managed computetarget, and no waiting in a queue for resources
+  - Often (in my experience) faster startup than a managed computetarget, and no waiting in a queue for resources -Almost certainly cheaper, possibly a lot cheaper.
+You only need the VM for runs, you take respponsibility for keeping copies of data, results and history.
-- All the parameters `-gitRepository  -copyLocalFolder -commandToRun` will run with current directory as the Home directory, so copied or git-cloned folders can be referenced with a simple relative path, as in the example given above.

-## Option 2.
+### Option 2.
 Using Azure's managed infrastructure for ML training

+The managed infrastructure product is more focussed on GUI than on scripting.
+To script successfully, you need to know exactly the sequence of resources you must create & tear down managed cloud-based ML resources.

 #### Resources created for managed ML

-What is needed to create, use, & tear down managed cloud-based ML resources?
 <pre>
 [Azure Subscription]
   └── ResourceGroup (at a location) : keeps AZ resources together
-      └── WorkSpace : keep your ML work and resources together ├── Computetarget (with a vmSize which may include GPU) ├── Envionment (simplest option is an AzureML curated one) ├── Dataset(s) (optional)
+      └── WorkSpace : keep your ML work and resources together ├── Computetarget (with a vmSize which may include GPU) ├── Environment (simplest option is an AzureML curated one) ├── Dataset(s) (optional)
           └── Experiment : Keep related runs together └── runconfig file